joshuatsmith96/portfolio-2025/README.md

 # 💻 Joshua's Interactive Portfolio

 ## 🚀 Overview
 Welcome to my personal portfolio!
-This project is designed not just as a static showcase of my work, but as an interactive, engaging experience that reflects my passion for front-end development.
+This project is designed not just as a showcase of my work, but as an interactive, engaging experience that reflects my passion for front-end development.

 Built with **React**, this portfolio features a unique, highly customizable hero section to give visitors a glimpse of my technical creativity right out of the gate.